AbuhaithemAlthry/AbuhaithemAlthry/README.md

 ### Hi there 👋

 # Seid Muhammed
-I'm Seid from Ethiopia, and I’m currently learning at ALX cohort 8 and enrolled at Microverse for october 24, 2022.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
-I also enjoy wireframing, ui, ux, and design in general.
-Not only that but also I am interested in android application development with  flutter.
+I'm Seid from Ethiopia, and I’m currently learning at ALX cohort 8 and enrolled at Microverse for january 9, 2023.
+I really enjoy learning languages and frameworks like React and React Native.
+I also enjoy in application development with flutter & dart.

 <!--
 **AbuhaithemAlthry/AbuhaithemAlthry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.